-As coders we all face challenges when it comes to assigning codes that best describe anemia being treated.
+As coders, we all face challenges when it comes to assigning codes that best describe anemia being treated.
 Many times, anemia requires a query for the type being evaluated and/or treated.
 Often once anemia has been stabilized, work up to identify the cause is undertaken.
-Let’s explore anemia, coding, sequencing and more.
+Let’s explore anemia, medical coding solutions, sequencing, and more.

-Anemia in the truest clinical sense is when the blood lacks enough red blood cells (RBCs)/ hemoglobin or lacks healthy red blood cells/hemoglobin.
-Symptoms of anemia include fatigue, pale skin, heart palpitations, dizziness and shortness of breath.
+Anemia in the truest clinical sense is when the blood lacks enough red blood cells (RBCs)/haemoglobin or lacks healthy red blood cells/haemoglobin.
+Symptoms of anemia include fatigue, pale skin, heart palpitations, dizziness, and shortness of breath.
 Some patients present for evaluation with one or more of the above symptoms, others may have no symptoms however anemia may be detected by a simple blood test called a complete blood count (CBC).

-Sickle cell anemia/hemoglobin SS is an inherited type of anemia in which the red blood cells/hemoglobin are distorted or sickle-shaped making them fragile and prone to rupture.
-Since the RBCs/hemoglobin are the oxygen-carrying protein within the RBC, the abnormal shape inhibits the function of the RBC.
+Sickle cell anemia/haemoglobin SS is an inherited type of anemia in which the red blood cells/haemoglobin are distorted or sickle-shaped making them fragile and prone to rupture.
+Since the RBCs/haemoglobin are the oxygen-carrying protein within the RBC, the abnormal shape inhibits the function of the RBC.
 Many sickle cell anemia patients suffer from pain syndrome and anemia symptoms.
-Experimental gene therapy is being researched in clinical trials to relieve these patients from having to take daily hydroxyurea reducing the frequency of painful crises and need for frequent blood transfusions.
+Experimental gene therapy is being researched in clinical trials to relieve these patients from having to take daily hydroxyurea reducing the frequency of painful crises and the need for frequent blood transfusions.
 Coding Clinic 4Q 2020 p 6,7 is a good reference.

 When the reason for the anemia is identified, sickle cell anemia, gastrointestinal bleed (ulcer, erosion, AVM, etc.).
-Trauma, etc., the cause/reason of the anemia is the PDX, however, we always have to keep in mind that the PDX is whatever is the circumstance of the admission, and/or the reason for admission after study.
+Trauma, etc., the cause/reason for the anemia is the PDX, however, we always have to keep in mind that the PDX is whatever is the circumstance of the admission, and/or the reason for admission after study.

-Assign the malignant neoplasm of colon transverse colon as PDX.
-Secondary diagnoses include acute post hemorrhagic anemia and blood in stool (melena).
+Assign the malignant neoplasm of the colon transverse colon as PDX.
+Secondary diagnoses include acute posthemorrhagic anemia and blood in the stool (melena).
 (Melena is not inherent to colon malignancy).

 Assign the code for anemia secondary to blood loss (chronic).
 This applies to both infants and adult patients.